Cosmic Bandits: Exploration versus Exploitation in CMB B-Mode Experiments: Exploration vs. Exploitation

-A strategy to solve an MAB problem uses a set of estimates for the expected rewards of each arm in order to decide which one to select at each play.
-The expected (or mean) reward of each arm $a$ is called its action-value, and we denote it by $\mu^{*}(a)$.
+A strategy to find the best patch uses a set of estimates for the expected rewards of each patch in order to decide which one to select at each step.
+The expected (or mean) reward of each patch $patch$ is called its action-value, and we denote it by $\mu^{*}(p)$.
+We define $V_i$, the {\it reward} of the each of these short measurements, as $V_i=-\widehat{A_p}_i$, where $\widehat{A_p}_i$ is the estimated dust-amplitude in patch $p$ from measurement $i$.
+The goal of the survey strategy will thus be to identify the patch with the highest true reward $\mu^{*}(p)$

-A natural way to estimate the action-value of an arm after $t$ plays is through sample-averaging of its previous rewards.
-If at play $t$ an arm $a$ has been chosen $N_t(a)$ times and has yielded a set of rewards $r_1,r_2,\dots,r_{N_t(a)}$, then its action-value estimate will be given by \be \mu_t(a) = \frac{r_1+r_2+\dots+r_{N_t(a)}}{N_t(a)}, \ee where the values $\mu_0(a)$ are defined by some chosen method of initialization.
-The law of large numbers then guarantees that $\mu_t(a)\to \mu^{*}(a)$ as $N_t(a)\to\infty$.
+A natural way to estimate the action-value of a patch after $t$ steps is through sample-averaging of its previous rewards.
+If at step $t$ a patch $p$ has been chosen $N_t(p)$ times and has yielded a set of rewards $V_1,V_2,\dots,V_{N_t(p)}$, then its action-value estimate will be given by \be \mu_t(p) = \frac{\mu_0(p)+V_1+V_2+\dots+V_{N_t(p)}}{N_t(p)+1}, \ee where the values $\mu_0(p)$ are defined by some chosen method of initialization.
+The law of large numbers then guarantees that $\mu_t(p)\to \mu^{*}(p)$ as $N_t(p)\to\infty$.